Stabja/KarmaBook/README.md

 # KarmaBook

 Karmabook is the Android App I worked on my first Intern.
 It is used for Data Collection online or offline by filling Survey forms.
-This was coded as part of a hackathon.
-It had to be made within 5 days.
+This was developed as part of a hackathon.
+It had to be coded within 5 days.

 ## Features